rjbultitude/freqi/README.md

 `startFreq` can be a frequency in Hz, such as `440` (for the note A) or a relative frequency such `1` which is useful for playing back audio files, such as MP3s or OGGs, where `1` is the original playback rate. `440` is the default value.

 **Tuning Systems**
-Freqi supports just intonation tuning systems.
-By default it will use equal temperament, but to use a Just tuning system set the `mode` to one of the following:
+Freqi supports a wide range of tuning systems.
+By default it will use 12 tone equal temperament (12TET).
+To use 4TET for example, simply set `numSemitones` to `4`.
+For Just Intonation tuning systems set the `mode` to one of the following:
 * `pythagorean` - Pythagorean just intonation excluding the syntonic comma
 * `truePythag` - Pythagorean just intonation that _includes_ the syntonic/[pyhthagorean comma](https://en.wikipedia.org/wiki/Pythagorean_comma)
 * `fiveLimit` - A set of whole number ratios using only powers of 2, 3, or 5
 * `diatonic` - A justly-tuned major diatonic scale that uses the 5-limit system devised by Ptolemy
 * `diatonicIndian` - A justly-tuned diatonic scale that uses 27/16 for Dha
 * `twentyTwoShrutis` - A justly-tuned 22 note Indian scale described by the Bharata and Dattilam
-* `gioseffoZarlino` - An early just tuning system of 16 notes per octave
+* `gioseffoZarlino` - An unusual justly tuned 16 note scale designed for one of Zarlino's harpsichords
+* `majorPentatonic` - A major pentatonic scale
+* `egyptianSuspended` - An Egyptian pentatonic scale otherwise known as suspended pentatonic
+* `bluesMinorManGong` - An ancient Chinese pentatonic scale
+* `bluesMajorRitsusenYo` - A five-note scale without semitones used in the Japanese shōmyō chant
+* `minorPentatonic` - A five-note minor pentatonic scale without semitones

+If your program needs to explicitly set equal temperament mode, use the key `eqTemp`.

-Please note, once in one of these modes, other config params, such as `numNotes`, will have no effect as they are fixed scale systems.
+Please note, once in one of these modes, other config params, such as `numNotes`, will have no effect as they are fixed scale tuning systems.

 The object containing the ratios for each _just_ system is exported as `justTuningSystems` should you need to view it.
 If you want to list all the tuning system keys, use the property `freqiModes`, which is an array of the keys.
 Furthermore, an object containing meta data about all the tuning systems can be obtained via `tuningSystemsData`.